IDMNYU/audiolab/docs/multichannel.md

 <img src = "./img/audiolab_maxstatus.png" width="50%" title="Max Audio Status" alt="Max Audio Status">

 To send outputs to the different speakers, you would use output channels 1-8 and 17 (for the subwoofer).
 Similarly, inputs 17 and 18 listen to the front-panel inputs on the 828mk3.
-In Max/MSP, your **adc~** and **dac~** objects can be assigned to read and write audio to specific channels:
+In Max/MSP, your **adc~** and **dac~** objects can be assigned to read audio from and write audio to specific channels:

 ![Max Patch Output](./img/audiolab_outputpatch.png "Max Patch Output")